-The last known recorded incident of cannibalism in Fiji was in the 1860s, with the death of missionary Reverend Thomas Baker.
+The last recorded incident of cannibalism in Fiji was in the 1860s, with the death of missionary Reverend Thomas Baker.

 The initial reasons for cannibalism in Fiji are a little sketchy, but it is clear that the practice continued for a number of tribal and spiritual reasons.

 It’s believed that Fijian chiefs ate the flesh of their enemies as a means of power, control, revenge and as the ultimate insult.
-It was also believed that if you consumed your enemy, you would inherit their knowledge.
+It was also thought that if you consumed your enemy, you would inherit their knowledge.

-It was a brutal practice where victims were often tortured and even dismembered while they were still alive.

-The entire process was steeped in ritual, from the abuse of the bodies, the chanting and drumming and the use of special pronged forks to eat the flesh rather than hands.
+It was a brutal practice in which victims were often tortured and even dismembered while they were still alive.
+However, the process was steeped in ritual, from the abuse of the bodies to the chanting and drumming – and the use of special forks to eat the flesh.

 The remains of Reverend Baker’s boots are held at the Fiji Museum in Suva.

 The most prolific cannibal – from both Fiji and the rest of the world – was Ratu Udre Udre, a chief who lived near Rakiraki in northern Viti Levu during the late 18th and early 19th centuries.
 He holds the macabre Guinness World Record of Most Prolific Cannibal, and is believed to have eaten up to 999 people.
 He kept a stone for every person he consumed, and there are more than 800 stones still decorating his grave site today.
 The exact number of people he ate is unknown, as some of the stones are missing.

 In 2003, Fijians from the village where Reverend Baker was killed and eaten formally apologised and asked for forgiveness from the missionary’s ancestors.
 Locals believed they had been cursed since the killing and plagued with misfortune as a result of their ancestors’ actions.